Heathrow Terminal 3: Star Alliance

 Today, no Star Alliance airlines use Terminal 3.
 Most Star Alliance airlines now use Terminal 2.

-In the past, a number of Star Alliance airlines used this terminal: Air Canada, Air China, All Nippon Airways, EgyptAir, Ethiopian Airlines, EVA Air, Scandinavian Airlines, Singapore Airlines, Thai Airways, and Turkish Airlines.
+In the past, a number of Star Alliance airlines used this terminal: Air Canada, Air China, Air India, All Nippon Airways, EgyptAir, Ethiopian Airlines, EVA Air, Scandinavian Airlines, Singapore Airlines, Thai Airways, and Turkish Airlines.

 Ground transport

 Inter-terminal transport

 Terminal 3 is connected by an underground walkway to Terminal 2.
 Terminals 4 and 5 can be reached by the free Elizabeth line or Heathrow Express rail service.
 London Underground services can also be used to transfer to Terminals 4 and 5 (the former requiring a change of train at Hatton Cross) free.

 In addition, numerous buses ply between the Central Bus Station (for Terminals 2 and 3) and the other terminals.
 However, using the train service is much quicker and easier for passengers with luggage.

 Road links

-As part of the two central terminals at Heathrow, it is linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.
+As one of the two central terminals at Heathrow, it is linked to the M4 motorway via the M4 spur road and through a tunnel under the north runway.